gkshida/todoey-flutter-app-brewery/README.md

 - [x] Lifting State Up Challenge.
 - [x] Learn about Flutter Architecture Patterns.
 - [x] Learn about the Provider package.
+- [x] Refactor the TaskScreen to use the Provider.
+- [x] Refactor the AddTaskScreen to use the Provider.
+- [x] Refactpr the TasksList to use the Provider.
 - [ ] Learn how to manage the state of the To-do Tasks.

 >This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)